Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Exercises: Optimisation

 \textit{The idea for this question comes from Shulman\footnote{B. Shulman (2002).
 Is There Enough Poison Gas to Kill the City?: The Teaching of Ethics in Mathematics Classes. \textit{The College Mathematics Journal} 33(2), pp. 118-125. \href{https://www.tandfonline.com/doi/abs/10.1080/07468342.2002 .11921929 }{https://www.tandfonline.com/doi/abs/10.1080/07468342.2002.11921929 }}.}

-The cost-minimising path (ASSUMING there are no other associated costs) will be a diagonal straight line under water from the platform to some point on the shoreline, then a straight line down the shoreline to the refinery.
-So let us take ANY such pipe layout (diagonal under water, then straight along the shoreline).
-Let $x$ be the length of the pipe along the shoreline.
-Then the length of the (diagonal) pipe under water, $L$ is given by Pythagoras:
+The cost-minimising path (ASSUMING there are no other associated costs) will be a diagonal straight line under water from the platform at A to the point P on the shoreline, then a straight line down the shoreline to the refinery from P to T. So let us take ANY such pipe layout (diagonal under water, then straight along the shoreline).
+Let $x$ be the length of the pipe along the shoreline from P to T. Then the length of the (diagonal) pipe under water, $L$ from A to P is given by Pythagoras:

 Thus the total cost of the pipe in terms of $x$, $C(x)$, is given by

 Differentiating with respect to $x$, and looking for a minima, we get

 And thus